 The key to unlocking the paperless office for your business, document scanning services allow you to make digital copies of paper documents.
 Taking up far less space in electronic formats, scanning records enables companies to streamline their use of business documents both new and old.

 Legacy media formats can be scanned, converted, and archived within an EDMS, meaning that for hospitals or doctor’s offices, old health records in microfilm and microfiche can still be kept even after making the conversion to a paperless office.

-Even traditionally paper-based businesses like law firms—which in the past had no other option for managing legal contracts and other documents—now have the option of scanning their record archives and instead managing them electronically with an EDMS.
+Even traditionally paper-based businesses like law firms now have the option of scanning their record archives.
+They instead manage them electronically with an EDMS.